hptks/SendIt/README.md

 When all packages are installed navigate to the ```app``` folder ```cd app```.
 In this folder run the index.js file using ```node``` command: ```node index.js```.

 Now when the server is up and running let's see how does it work.

+#How does it work
+Open your browser and navigate to the following address: ```http://localhost:8888/```.
+You will then see the form pictured below: